Viewing this page on your device?

 I hope you are excited about the possible benefits of chores for your own kids!

-These chores (and a few more) are just a few of the many varied activities contained in my gross motor e-books, shown below.
+These chores (and a few more) are just a few of the many varied indoor and outdoor activities contained in my gross motor e-books, shown below.

 Thank you for visiting, and I hope you were helped!